DevelopmentArc/react-indepth/patterns/higher_order_components.md

 ReactDOM.render(<MyComponent />, document.getElementById('mount-point'));
 ```

 Let's examine the above code.
-The first thing we do is create a function called `formGroupBuilder` which takes two arguments: `Component` and `config`.
+The first thing we do for the HOC is create a function called `formGroupBuilder` which takes two arguments: `Component` and `config`.

 ```javascript
 function formGroupBuilder(Component, config) {